+Moab paddle boarding on the Colorado River through winding red rock canyons is like no other place on earth.
 Originating in the Hawaiian islands, stand up paddleboarding (SUP) is now one of the fastest growing watersports in the world!
 Since most people get the hang of it after a few minutes of instruction, stand up paddle boarding is enjoyed by all ages.
-Whether it’s your first time paddleboarding or you’re a regular, we think there’s no better place to experience a stand up paddle board tour than the calm waters of the Colorado River in Moab, Utah.
+Whether it’s your first time paddleboarding or you’re a regular, we think there’s no better place to experience a stand up paddle board the Colorado River in Moab, Utah.
 Every bend in the river reveals a new breathtaking vista - towering red rock cliffs, sandstone domes and perhaps some riverside wildlife.

 Float the Colorado River like never before!
 Paddle, swim, and relax down a calm stretch of the river.
 Transportation, board rental, instruction, guide, snacks and water are included.